 Pursuant to the Medicaid and Healthy Michigan subcapitation and the Substance Use Disorder Community Grant funding from the Payor the Provider, shall perform or cause to be performed the services specified in Exhibit A (PROVIDER SERVICES & RESPONSIBILITIES AND DELEGATION GRID) and Exhibit H (TECHNICAL REQUIREMENT CMHSP RESPONSIBILITIES FOR 24/7/365 ACCESS FOR INDIVIDUALS WITH PRIMARY SUBSTANCE USE DISORDERS), which are both incorporated by reference into this Agreement and made a part hereof.

 For provision of the services required hereunder, the parties hereto agree that the Provider, may direct operate and/or may subcontract with its own subcontractors as independent provider(s) of such services.
-However, any such subcontract shall not terminate the legal responsibility of the Provider to assure that all services required of it hereunder are fulfilled.
+However, any such subcontract shall be consistent with any agreed upon regionally standardized templates as noted in the delegated managed care grid (Exhibit A) and shall not terminate the legal responsibility of the Provider to assure that all services required of it hereunder are fulfilled.

 The Provider agrees that any such subcontract shall: